 Insider Tip: Make the short drive to Bancroft and visit Bancroft Brewing Co. to sample craft beer brewed the Hastings County way, then fill your boots at For the Halibut Fish & Chips for fresh and delicious wild caught or MSC certified seafood.

-If you’re looking for a unique (but still comfy) glamping experience, an overnight stay in this canvas teepee-style structure could be what you’re looking for.
+If you’re looking for a unique (but still comfy) glamping experience, an overnight stay in this canvas tent structure could be what you’re looking for.
 Snuggle down into a duck down feather mattress topped with a natural down duvet and slumber in comfort while staying close to nature.
 Shower beneath the stars and waken in the morning for a leisurely kayak on the Moira River.

 If you’ve always dreamed of living in a tree house this is your chance.
 Spend the night more than 20-feet above the ground in a one-of-a-kind treehouse nestled in the rugged wilds of Lanark County.
 Made from natural and reclaimed materials this treehouse experience is one for your Instagram page.
 You won’t need to rough it here.
 You can still enjoy the comforts of a hot shower – outdoors – and a hot meal indoors.